muxixisoft/muxixisoft.github.io/README.md

-# Welcome to MuxixiSoft
+# Welcome to Muxixi Studios

+We are **Muxixi Studios**, an indie game developer.
+Here are some of our apps.

-My name is **MuxixiSoft** and I'm an indie game developer.
+My name is Muxixi, and **Muxixi Studios** is my indie game developer brand.
 Here are some of my apps.

 ---